 Before her appointment as director of Mercy Hospital’s Employee Wellness, Stephanie Wheeler previously worked at our Health & Fitness Center in North Canton for 15 years, helping others reach their personal wellness goals.
 She also has years of experience working in cardiac rehabilitation and health and wellness related fields at other organizations.
 She has participated in numerous community events as a guest speaker and fitness class instructor.
 She says it brings her great joy when she can help others learn to live healthier lifestyles.

 Ready to get started?
 We’d love to help you.
-To learn more about how Weight Management can help you reach your weight loss goals, please call 330.588.4854.
+To learn more about how Weight Management can help you reach your weight loss goals, please call 330.588.4854 or fill out the form below.

 Cleveland Clinic Mercy Hospital